the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 If you want to start to get to know the project, or want to return after a long break, you can begin with our [good first issues](https://github.com/alan-turing-institute/the-turing-way/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 If you have a new idea that you would like to add to the project as a new section in an existing chapter, or as a whole new chapter, you can start by creating a [new issue](https://github.com/alan-turing-institute/the-turing-way/issues/new/choose).
 We also invite you to contribute in any capacity that's most suitable for your interests and availability.
-Please help us review one of the several open [Pull-requests](https://github.com/alan-turing-institute/the-turing-way/pulls), join discussions on [these issues](https://github.com/alan-turing-institute/the-turing-way/issues) or get help in exploring resources that currently exists in [the book](https://the-turing-way.netlify.com/).
+Please help us review one of the several open [Pull Requests](https://github.com/alan-turing-institute/the-turing-way/pulls), join discussions on [these issues](https://github.com/alan-turing-institute/the-turing-way/issues) or get help in exploring resources that currently exists in [the book](https://the-turing-way.netlify.com/).

 ### Host a Collaboration Cafe or a book dash event

-If the current schedule of online Collaboration Cafe is not suitable for your time zone, you are welcome to host a separate collaboration cafe for your community/time zone.
+If the current schedule of online Collaboration Cafes is not suitable for your time zone, you are welcome to host a separate collaboration cafe for your community/time zone.
 Please open a new issue (see [this example](https://github.com/alan-turing-institute/the-turing-way/issues/684)) or reach out to _The Turing Way_ team members for details.
 We are also currently developing a guide for hosting these calls ([issue #925](https://github.com/alan-turing-institute/the-turing-way/issues/925)).